AdobeDocs/marketo-measure.en/help/marketo-measure-salesforce-reporting/marketo-measure-reports/marketo-measure-reporting-guide.md

 >[!TIP]
 >
->For any ‘Leads with Bizible Persons’ report type, start by customizing the pre-built report titled ‘**Bizible 101 | Leads/Contacts by Channel**’.
-This report is available out-of-the box and is a great Bizible Persons based sandbox.
+>For any ‘Leads with Marketo Measure Persons’ report type, start by customizing the pre-built report titled ‘**Marketo Measure 101 | Leads/Contacts by Channel**’.
+This report is available out-of-the box and is a great Marketo Measure Persons based sandbox.
 It is pre-built and can be quickly customized for more specific reporting needs.

 >[!TIP]
 >
->You can use this report to gain insight into the total engagement of any marketing dimension from the Bizible Touchpoint object, not only content downloads as presented in the example.
+>You can use this report to gain insight into the total engagement of any marketing dimension from the Buyer Touchpoint object, not only content downloads as presented in the example.
 The report could instead be grouped or filtered on dimensions like ‘Marketing Channel’ or ‘Ad Campaign Name’ to best understand the total engagement from both Leads and Contacts in your database.
 Simply change the filters or groupings within the report to zero in on other dimensions represented by other fields from the touchpoint object.

-**3.2 Bizible Persons who have Registered for an Event (CRM only)**
+**3.2 Marketo Measure Persons who have Registered for an Event (CRM only)**

-_This report is only applicable if registration forms are hosted on your website(s) that Bizible is able to track digitally._
+_This report is only applicable if registration forms are hosted on your website(s) that Marketo Measure is able to track digitally._

 <table>
  <tbody>